Intrinsic Chirality of Graphs in 3-manifolds: Intrinsic Chirality

 \begin{theorem} For every closed, connected, orientable, irreducible 3-manifold $M$, there is an integer $ n_M$ such that any abstract graph with no order $2$ automorphism which has a 3-connected minor $\lambda$ with $\mathrm{genus}(\lambda)>n_M$ is intrinsically chiral in $M$.\end{theorem}

 \begin{proof} Let $\gamma$ be a graph with no order $2$ automorphism.
 Suppose for the sake of contradiction that $\gamma$ has an achiral embedding $\Gamma$ in the manifold $M$.
-Let $n_M$ and $N_M$ be the constants associated with $M$ that were defined at the beginning of the section.
+Let $n_M$ and $N_M$ be the constants associated with $M$ that were defined in Section~1.
 Let $\lambda$ be a 3-connected minor of $\gamma$.
 We will now show that $\lambda$ satisfies the inequality

 First observe that if $\mathrm{genus}(\lambda)<2$, then the above inequality is immediate since $N_M\geq 2$.
 Thus we assume that $\mathrm{genus}(\lambda)\geq 2$.